Historic Trump impeachment trial to begin in earnest

 OLIVIER DOULIERY, AFP/File

-"The president did nothing wrong," Trump's lawyers responded in a 110-page brief submitted to the Senate on Monday.

-This echoes the repeated assertions of the 73-year-old real estate magnate that the saga is a political witch hunt and a hoax, and that his phone call with the Ukrainian leader was "perfect."
+"It's the witch hunt that's been going on for years and frankly it's disgraceful," he said.

-In the president's brief, his 12-man legal team contested the very idea of his impeachment.
+Trump's 12-man legal team is contesting the very idea of his impeachment.

-They called the two articles of impeachment -- approved largely along party lines in the Democratic-controlled House -- the product of "a rigged process" and "constitutionally deficient on their face" because they involved no violation of established law.
+They called the two articles of impeachment -- approved largely along party lines in the Democratic-controlled House -- the product of "a rigged process" and "constitutionally deficient" because they involved no violation of established law.

-That team, which has recruited high profile lawyers such as Kenneth Starr, who tried to bring down Clinton over his affair with Monica Lewinsky, said in the brief, "The Senate should reject the Articles of Impeachment and acquit the president immediately."
+Trump's lawyers, including Kenneth Starr, who tried to bring down Clinton over his affair with Monica Lewinsky, said in their brief that "the Senate should reject the Articles of Impeachment and acquit the president immediately."

 - 'Worst nightmare' -

-"President Trump abused the power of his office to solicit foreign interference in our elections for his own personal political gain, thereby jeopardizing our national security, the integrity of our elections, and our democracy," the House managers said Saturday in a memorandum.
+But House managers said Saturday in a memorandum that Trump "abused the power of his office to solicit foreign interference in our elections for his own personal political gain, thereby jeopardizing our national security, the integrity of our elections, and our democracy."

+US President Donald Trump arrived at Zurich International Airport ahead of his scheduled speech to the World Economic Forum in Davos

-They said the president's behavior "is the Framers' worst nightmare," referring to the authors of the US Constitution, and that Trump deserves to be removed from office.
+They said the president's behavior "is the Framers' worst nightmare," referring to the authors of the US Constitution, and that Trump deserved to be removed from office.

 But Trump looks almost certain to be acquitted because of the 53-47 Republican majority in the Senate.